Photo Breakdown - “The Staircase”

 This is my favorite place for the prep because it’s personal.

-As I've mentioned before, a wedding day is made up of a bunch of small, hand-selected personal touches that, when combined together, create a wedding day perfectly customized to the bride.
+As I’ve mentioned, a wedding day is made up of a bunch of small, hand-selected personal touches that, when combined together, create a wedding day perfectly customized to the bride.

 Every wedding is unique and special, and when the pregame takes place at the bride’s home, the specialness levels up significantly.

-When I walked into the bride's home, the first thing I see is a large and very beautiful grand staircase leading up to the second floor.
+When I walked into the bride’s home, the first thing I saw was a large, very beautiful grand staircase leading up to the second floor.

-For photographers, a staircase is like a frame that not only adds architectural interest to the photo but also creates natural leading lines that highlights the subject.
+For photographers, a staircase is like a frame that not only adds architectural interest to the photo but also creates natural leading lines that highlight the subject.

 Remember Jack Dawson watching Rose walk down the staircase on the Titanic?
 Now THAT’s a staircase shot!